vektort13/AntiFontFingerprint/README.md

 ### How to use?
 Run `python.exe font_fingerprint.py N`, where N is number of fonts you want to move to Hidden key.

-If you are not comfortable with the command-line, simply start the file START.dat with the administrator privileges and enter number from 1 to 64
+If you are not comfortable with the command-line, simply start the file `START.bat` with the administrator privileges and enter number from 1 to 64